Monument à la République: History

 On 10 May 1891, Pierre Martinet—founder of individualist anarchism—organized a rally to honor the victims of the Fourmies massacre, an event that had occurred on the same day as the Clichy affair nine days earlier.
 During the gathering, anarchists laid floral wreaths at the base of the monument.

-Description of the monument
+Due to its proximity to working-class neighborhoods, the square and monument became frequent venues for protest, particularly by the French left.
+However, its use as a protest venue significantly increased after 2013, when the roundabout which surrounded the monument was removed and replaced by a pedestrian esplanade as part of a larger scheme to make the Place de la République more accessible to public use.
+The architects in charge of the plan hoped to allow Parisians to "sit on the lap of the Republic".
+Since then, the monument has frequently been scaled by protesters and defaced by graffiti, necessitating regular and costly cleaning and repairs.
+In September 2015, a Techno Parade reveler fell to his death from the monument.
+In August 2016, the statue had its first comprehensive cleaning since its erection.
+In 2026, the municipal government of Ariel Weil proposed that the statue be fenced and surrounded by greenery in order to dissuade defacement, as part of a greater anti-graffiti campaign.

-General description
+Description

 The monument is located in the center of the Place de la République, at the tripoint between the 3rd, 10th and 11th arrondissements.

 The bronze statue is 9.5 m high on a 15.5 m stone pedestal with a diameter of 13 m at ground level.
 The pedestal is decorated with 3 statues each representing one of the 3 words of the french motto, liberty, equality, fraternity.
 Around the pedestal, under those statues, are a group of 12 high reliefs in bronze representing significant dates for the French Republic.
 A bronze statue of a lion symbolizing universal suffrage is at the foot of the monument.
 A fountain was added in 2013 at ground level.